AvaCaine/Stalker-Story/README.md

 ## Purpose
-Document the vision, scope, and design goals for STALKER_STORY as a single-player, terminal-based text narrative/survival game implemented in Python.
-This document outlines systems, architecture patterns, and practical implementation and release targets for a playable CLI experience.
+Document the vision, scope, and design goals for STALKER_STORY as a single-player, text-based narrative/survival game implemented in Python.
+This document outlines systems, architecture patterns, and practical implementation and release targets for a playable experience.

 ## Notes
-While mainly origination as a CLI program, it has moved to basic gui, it is still text based, but GUI allows easier binary distribution and compatibility across operating systems.
-With this, a basic gui map was also added, being a simple dot on a grid, better showing where the player is located.
-It still runs simply and can still be launched through CLI with `$ python3 main.py`.

-## CLI/Legacy
-Want the original terminal based version?
-Click [here](https://raw.githubusercontent.com/AvaCaine/Stalker-Story/refs/heads/main/legacy.py) to access the file, then on your keyboard, type/press `ctrl+s` to save it.
+The game features a text-based interface with a basic GUI that includes a simple dot-on-grid map to show player location.
+It provides an immersive experience across operating systems through executable distribution.

 ## Inspiration: Based on S.T.A.L.K.E.R.
 - High-level inspiration: atmosphere, tension, exploration, emergent encounters — translated into text-driven mechanics and procedural events.